 As opposed to defining constants using define(),

 constants defined using the const keyword must be

 declared at the top-level scope because they are defined at compile-time.

-This means that they cannot be declared inside functions, loops or
+This means that they cannot be declared inside functions, loops,

 See also Class Constants.